Last updated on 2025-12-23

 Program overview

-The Bachelor of Arts and Science in Psychology & Computer Science is structured to provide a comprehensive education over a four-year period.
-The program includes:
+The Bachelor of Arts and Science in Psychology & Computer Science is designed to provide a comprehensive education over a four-year period.
+The program structure includes:

 Featured Experiences